keboola/connection-docs/components/extractors/social/twitter/index.md

 ## Extraction Output Tables

-The extractor output is always **incremental**, and **primary keys** are set for all tables to append new rows and update the already existing ones with each execution.
+The connector output is always **incremental**, and **primary keys** are set for all tables to append new rows and update the already existing ones with each execution.

-The following are the Twitter extractor output tables:
+The following are the Twitter connector output tables:

 ### 1 -- Tweets